-For some people, 0 is always the recommended low-risk choice:
+For some people, 0 is always the recommended lowrisk choice:

-- People who are taking certain medications. - People who have certain health problems such as addiction or liver disease. - Women who are pregnant or who are planning to get pregnant. - People with increased risk for cancers like breast and colon cancer may also want to consider drinking infrequently or abstaining.
+- People who are taking certain medications. - People who have certain health problems such as addiction or liver disease. - Women who are pregnant or who are planning to get pregnant. - People with increased risk for cancers like breast cancer, cancer of the mouth and throat, and colon cancer might also want to consider drinking infrequently or abstaining.